 After gaining an MA in Dance Studies from Laban, she joined the Deborah Capon College, as Head of Ballet.
 She remained there till it’s closure in 2013.

-Tereza Theodoulou – FISTD Faculty Vice Chair
+Tereza Theodoulou – FISTD Faculty Chair

+Tereza is a guest teacher at the college.
 Tereza began her training with Joy Spriggs in North London, ultimately achieving Fellowship status with Distinction in Modern Theatre and Tap.

 In America, she studied at the Alvin Ailey School and further explored the rich diversity of Jazz and Tap at various studios in New York.
 Revisiting in 2011 to compare teaching methods with those in the UK.